edgelesssys/constellation/docs/docs/reference/cli.md

     * [aws](#constellation-iam-create-aws): Create IAM configuration on AWS for your Constellation cluster
     * [azure](#constellation-iam-create-azure): Create IAM configuration on Microsoft Azure for your Constellation cluster
     * [gcp](#constellation-iam-create-gcp): Create IAM configuration on GCP for your Constellation cluster
-  * [destroy](#constellation-iam-destroy): Destroy an IAM configuration and delete local terraform files
+  * [destroy](#constellation-iam-destroy): Destroy an IAM configuration and delete local Terraform files

 ## constellation config